tessalt/componentstalk/presentation.md

 ^
 - in the name of separating concerns, we thought we could use CSS unassisted by HTML to style our web pages
 - we tried to maintain a "purity" of HTML semantics and suffered for it
+- need to have knowledge of two codebases basically
 - it was a mistake

 ---